 When creating a storyboard, the most important thing to remember is to keep an open mind.

-In sum, a presentation storyboard will help:
+In summary, a presentation storyboard will help:

-- turn your ideas into a logical and discernible narrative
+- Turn your ideas into a logical and discernible narrative

-- visualize how your key points can translate into a PowerPoint presentation
+- Visualize how your key points can translate into a PowerPoint presentation